 “Carrots are filled with potassium to help fight off bloating.
 The fiber found in carrots fills your stomach and makes you feel full without feeling bloated or tired,” she explains.

-While you probably don’t want to bite straight into a hard piece of ginger root (yuck!), Coleman does suggest shaving some fresh scraps into hot water to make a ginger tea in the morning before you head to the beach.
+While you probably don’t want to bite straight into a hard piece of ginger root (yuck!), Coleman does suggest shaving some fresh scraps into hot water to make a ginger tea any time you’re feeling a little puffy.

 “Ginger contains a digestive enzyme that helps your body break down protein, and it can also have a nice calming and anti-inflammatory effect on your gut,” she says.

 If your response to your alarm clock each morning is sheer dread (and a silent prayer for just one more hour of sleep, please!), we feel you.
 But instead of turning over and avoiding the day, we encourage you to start your day with a tall cup of joe and a breakfast that’ll give you energy without bloating you.
 Walsh says because of the high amount of vitamins and minerals that eggs offer, you’ll fill up fast without being uncomfortable.

 More of a fruit snacker than a veggie grazer?
 Coleman says to lean toward foods that contain a high percentage of water.